-- Employees must fill out the Employee Self-Reporting COVID-19 Contact Tracing Form if you tested positive using a home test, Rapid test, or PCR test (preferred).
-Please self-report so HR can provide guidance. - Do not come back to campus unless you have received the required approval from College officials.
+- Fill out the appropriate College's COVID-19 Self-Reporting Tool as noted above on page 3.
+Employee link can be found on the portal. - Do not come back to campus unless you have received the required approval from College officials.
 Employees will receive approval from Human Resources. - Wear a well-fitted mask if you must be around others in your home. - Regardless of symptoms, follow the Isolation Guidelines on page 6. - Wear a well-fitted mask for 10 full days any time you are around others inside your home or in public.
 Do not go to places where you are unable to wear a mask. - If you must travel during days 6-10, take precautions. - Avoid being around people who are at high risk.